changeworld/azure-docs.ja-jp/articles/iot-suite/iot-suite-connecting-devices-linux.md

 <properties
-   pageTitle="Linux で C を使用してデバイスを接続する |Microsoft Azure" description="C で記述され、Linux で実行されるアプリケーションを使用して、デバイスを Azure IoT Suite 構成済みリモート監視ソリューションに接続する方法について説明します。"
-   services=""
-   suite="iot-suite"
-   documentationCenter="na"
+   pageTitle="Connect a device using C on Linux | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on Linux." services="" suite="iot-suite" documentationCenter="na"